-- People who have received DACA in the past now can apply for renewals.
-People whose DACA status expired on or after September 5, 2016 can file renewal requests, while those whose status expired before September 5, 2016 must fill out the application as if you were applying for the first time.
+- People who have received DACA in the past can apply for renewals.
+People whose DACA status expired on or after September 5, 2016 can file renewal requests.
+People whose status expired before September 5, 2016 must fill out the application as if you were applying for the first time.

 - It is not advisable for DACA recipients to leave the country, as Customs and Border Patrol officers can deny re-entry at their discretion.

 Temporary Protected Status (TPS)

 - On Oct.
 3, 2018, a U.S. District Court prevented DHS from implementing and enforcing its decisions to terminate Temporary Protected Status (TPS) for Sudan, Nicaragua, Haiti, and El Salvador.
 Pending further resolution of the lawsuit, TPS for those countries remains in effect.

 - TPS for Honduras has been extended to January, 2020, and TPS for Somalia and Yemen have been extended into March of 2020.

 - More information about TPS is available at https://www.uscis.gov/humanitarian/temporary-protected-status.

 Share information about immigration legal services in your area.
 Many youth and families are eligible for immigration relief other than DACA or TPS status, and time is of the essence.
 Immigrants are particularly vulnerable to fraud by unlicensed individuals posing as attorneys.
 Referrals to reputable legal services are extremely valuable.